uk-gov-mirror/ONSdigital.blaise-data-delivery/README.md

 # Blaise_Data_Delivery

-Blaise Data Delivery is a Windows service for extracting data from a Bliase data set and converting it into SPSS format.
-The service is triggered by listening for messages on a RabbitMQ queue, the message should contain deails of where to find the source Blaise data set and where to output the SPSS data, see examples below
+Blaise Data Delivery is a Windows service for encrypting data files for a survey and uploading them to a bucket.
+The service is triggered by listening for messages on a RabbitMQ queue, the message should contain details of where to find the source data files. see examples below

 # Setup Development Environment